rackerlabs/support-how-to/content/rackspace-email-archiving/early-adopters-manage-archive-search-results.md

 - **Time needed:** Approximately 10 minutes
 - **Tools required:** Archive Portal access

-Once a search has been created, the results of the search can be reviewed, filtered, tagged, and exported.
+When a search has been created, the results of the search can be reviewed, filtered, tagged, and exported.
+This article explains how to perform various tasks using the archive search features.

 ### Access a saved search ###